Duality4Y/rgbmatrix-enclosure-design/README.md

-# rnplus-rgbmatrix-closure-design
+# rnplus-rgbmatrix-enclosure-design
-designs that relate to rnplus's ledmatrix like back panes. (open scad)
+designs that relate to rnplus's ledmatrix like back panes. (open-scad)